stack-on-fire/react-fire-flags/README.md

 #### useFlags

-Get the list of active flags.
+Get the list of all flags.

 #### useFlag

-Find the flag with then name `name` if active.
+Find the flag with then name `name`.

 #### useFeature